melt-umn/Abella-AG-Interface/interface/notes.md

   in a proof, we should automatically apply a theorem to show that the values they access are equal.
 This is part of treating attribute accesses as values.
+- We probably want to ban case analysis on operations like addition.
+  There is nothing the user should gain by looking at how arithmetic operations are implemented, since that isn't really how they should be looking at them.
+Boolean operations should still allow case analysis, since that gives useful information about the operands being `true` or `false`.